jianghui453/my_notes/mysql/undo.md

-# Redo

-The redo log is a disk-based data structure used during crash recouvery to correct data written by incomplete transactions.

 # Undo

 1. An undo log record contains information about how to undo the latest change by a transaction to a clustered index record.